davegreen/davegreen.github.io/_posts/2017-12-23-getting-started-with-custom-docker-containers-on-azure.md

 I needed a place to store the resulting container artifact, I decided to use an [Azure Container Registry](https://azure.microsoft.com/en-gb/services/container-registry/) for this.
 I could have used the [Docker Hub](https://hub.docker.com/), but I thought it would be better to keep things in one place.

-To deploy the container registry, I used:
+To deploy the container registry, i ran:

 ```bash
 az acr create -n containerregistry -g weblinuxcontainer --sku Basic --admin-enabled true
 az acr credential show -n containerregistry
 ```

-I navigated to the Dockerfile folder for my custom container and ran the following:
+I navigated to the Dockerfile folder for my custom container and ran this:

 ```bash
 docker build -t container .